hroesser/Losungen-Light/README.md

 cd losungen
 git clone https://github.com/hroesser/Losungen-Light.git .
 ```
-Surely you can just d/l the zip, unzip and deploy.
+Or you can just d/l the zip, unzip and deploy.

 Then point your browser to:
 ```